Travel rewards can seem overwhelming when you’re first starting out. Use this guide to navigate the world of points and miles.

-For those looking to maximize travel rewards, the Citi Premier® Card may make most sense.
-At $95 per year, it earns rewards on travel purchases, allows you to transfer points to travel partners and a $100 hotel savings benefit.
+For those looking to maximize travel rewards, the Citi Premier® Card may make the most sense.
+At $95 per year, it earns rewards on travel purchases, allows you to transfer points to Citi travel partners and offers a $100 hotel savings benefit.
 That said, the card doesn’t offer any popular premium perks.

 Points and miles dos and don’ts